ccp5UK/dl-poly/source/README.txt

   (2) REVIVE files produced by version 2 and 3 are not compatible.
       Furthermore, restarting runs across different sub-versions
       may not be possible.
-  (3) The DL_POLY_4 parallel performace and efficiency are considered
+  (3) The DL_POLY_4 parallel performance and efficiency are considered
       very-good-to-excellent as long as (i) all CPU cores are loaded with no less than 500 particles each and (ii) the major linked cells algorithm has no dimension less than 4.